 Look at the obvious places such as water troughs, overflowing tanks, or wet patches in fields in summer.
 In addition, try and isolate sections of pipe to narrow the search down or use a listening stick, which uses mechanical amplification to pinpoint leaks.
 If you can’t locate the leak yourself seek the help of experienced leak detection technicians – don’t hope the problem goes way on its own because an unrepaired leak will continue to waste water, leading to higher bills.

-Once the leak has been found you may be able to claim a leak allowance through your water retailer.
-To start this process, you will need to repair the leak as soon as possible and discuss the allowance criteria with them.
 If you are continually plagued by leaks because the pipe or fittings are old or corroded it’s usually cheaper and less disruptive to replace the pipe rather than paying out for many smaller, temporary repairs.

 Another way of protecting your business against the cost of mains water leakage is to install a private water supply using the natural resources available to many farms such as springs, streams and rivers, above and below ground.
 The costs and disruption of installing a private supply will vary from site to site but many farmers are surprised at how quick – and cheap – this can be.